SFGLab/dcHiChIP/docs/pages/parameters.md

 These parameters control how raw HiChIP reads are aligned to the reference genome and preprocessed before downstream analyses.

-*Help:* Adjust these settings to balance mapping stringency, computational cost, and data quality.
+*Help*: Adjust these settings to balance mapping stringency, computational cost, and data quality.

 For example, lowering the mapping quality (`mapq`) may include more reads but increase background noise, while increasing it improves precision.